Blog Post number 1

 Alternatively, we have the following definition.

-Using all these, now we have an alternate description of an $N_{\infty}$-operad that I state next.
+Using all these, now we have an alternate description of an N∞-operad that I state next.

-We start by drawing out all our possibilities and then using the axioms $\mathfrak{RA}$ and $\mathfrak{CA}$ to eliminate redundant structures.
+We start by drawing out all our possibilities and then using the axioms RA and CA to eliminate redundant structures.

 There’s a noticeable pattern that we’ve here.